Module: search#

 Bases: pybind11_object

 The data and configuration needed for KBMOD’s core search.
-It is created using a reference to the ImageStack.
-The underlying ImageStack must exist for the life of the StackSearch object’s life.
+It is created using either a reference to the ImageStack or lists of science, variance, and PSF information.

 Methods